- German Studies

 - Copy of academic transcript (unofficial U-M transcript)

-Applications will be reviewed by Vicki Dischler and undergraduate advisor Kalli Federhofer.
+Applications will be reviewed by the Max Kade faculty coordinator and an undergraduate advisor.

-The recipient of the award will be notified by Friday, December 1, 2017.
+The recipient of the award will be notified by Friday, December 10, 2021.
 Mr. Valenta enjoys meeting the scholarship recipient.
-A luncheon will be organized for the recipient, Mr. Valenta, and a German department faculty member during the winter semester.
+A luncheon will be organized for the recipient, Mr. Valenta, and a German department faculty member during the winter term.

 In 1951 George Valenta came to the University of Michigan as a Regents Alumni Scholarship recipient.
 Discovering his aptitude and passion for language, he received a Bachelors in German, with a double minor in Russian and French.
 Even as an undergraduate, George was grateful for the scholarship that gave him the financial support to study at the University of Michigan, and planned to reciprocate when he could.